DalaScript/book-keeper/README.md

 **Project 10/20**

-📚 Bookmark App is a simple and stylish web application that allows users to save, view, and delete their favorite websites.
+📚 Book Keeper App is a simple and stylish web application that allows users to save, view, and delete their favorite websites.
 Featuring a custom modal form, favicon previews, and persistent storage using localStorage, it's a great project to practice full DOM control and UI feedback.
 Built as part of the ZTM JavaScript Web Projects Course.

 ---